mloumeau/GodelHashes/README.md

 # Small Warning - Fixed

 The recursive file only prints out the result, the dictionary is not stored as a variable.
 When trying to return the dictionary from the recursive function, I kept getting a NoneType instead of a dictionary.
 Despite my efforts, I couldn't find a solution.
-The way it is works, but the information cannot be maninpulated as easily as it can in the other version.
+It works as is, but the information cannot be maninpulated as easily as it can in the other version.

 Fixed - I have recently learned that when passing non-primitive data structures to functions, they are passed by reference, not value.
 Therefore, there need-not be a